zopefoundation/zc.zk/src/zc/zk/README.txt

 When registering a server, you can optionally provide server (node) data as additional keyword arguments to register_server.
 By default, the process id is set as the ``pid`` property.
 This is useful to tracking down the server process.
+In addition, an event is generated, providing subscribers to add properties as a server is being registered.
+(See `Server-registration events`_.)

 Get the addresses of service providers
 ======================================